-Healing will progress; swelling and bruising continue to diminish.
+Healing will progress swelling and bruising continue to diminish.

 - You may ease into your regular fitness routine.
-However, protective eyewear and a hat are necessary when outdoors. - Discomfort or tightness and tingling in your forehead, brow and scalp will resolve. - No need to resume smoking.
+However uses of protective eyewear when outdoors and when swimming are essential. - Discomfort or tightness and tingling in your eyelids will resolve. - No need to resume smoking.
 You have now gone 10 weeks (4 weeks prior to surgery and 6 weeks following) without a cigarette.
-For your long-term health, there is no need to resume smoking. - You may notice some hair loss at the incision sites.
-This is normal.
-If it becomes excessive, or the hair is shedding in clumps, please notify our office.
+For your long-term health, there is no need to resume smoking.